Yoshimi/yoshimi/README.txt

 V 1.4.0
 Diamond Dove

 About 18 months ago vector control became a 'thing' for Yoshimi and later, was first demonstrated to a handful of people at LAC 2015.
-At that time it was only acessible via NRPNs.
+At that time it was only accessible via NRPNs.
 Then about 6 months ago it became available to command line users as well, and 3 months ago vector saving and loading became possible.

 Now however, there is a shiny new window so the poor disadvantaged pointer-pushers can also have full control.
 This is currently reached via the 'Yoshimi' tab, but we may move it to its own button.
 Also, saving and loading vectors is now preserved in the recent histories file so you can quickly restore these - the same as you can for saved patch sets, scales and states.